Dartvauder/NeuroSandboxWebUI/README.md

 1) Enter your request
 2) Set up the model according to the parameters you need
 3) Click the `Submit` button to get the generated image

-#### adapters (InstantID, PhotoMaker and IP-Adapter-FaceID):

-1) First upload your models to the folder: *inputs/image/sd_models*
-2) Upload the initial image
-3) Select your model from the drop-down list
-4) Set up the model according to the parameters you need
-5) Select the sub-tab for you need
-6) Click the `Submit` button to get the modified image

 #### extras: